lirobin9528/lirobin9528.github.io/README.md

 6. The homepage should same as the example site;

-7. The Login and register should same as the example site, **the registeration code should have 120 seconds to enter it**;
+7. The Login and register should be like this, **the registeration code should have 120 seconds to enter it**;
 ![image](./1.jpg)
 ![image](./2.jpg)